Call now: 252-767-6166

 SUID

-Set user ID, used on executable files to allow the executable to be run as the file owner of the executable rather than as the user logged into the system.
+Set user ID, is used on executable files to allow the executable to be run as the file owner of the executable rather than as the user logged into the system.

 SUID can also be used on a directory to change the ownership of files created in or moved to that directory to be owned by the directory owner rather than the user who created it.